wpbones/website-docs/README.md

 $ php bones namespace MyPluginName
 ```

 The last command is very important.
-You can change the namespace in anytime.
-However, I suggest you to make this only the first time, when the plugin is inactive.
+You can change the namespace at any time.
+However, I suggest you do this only the first time when the plugin is inactive.
-After changing of the namespace, you can start to develop you plugin.
+After changing the namespace, you can start to develop your plugin.
 Your namespace will be `MyPluginName`.

 ## Documentation